1932 Nobel Prize in Literature: Nominations

+Prize decision

+In their report to the Swedish Academy dated 17 September 1932, the Nobel committee proposed that the Nobel prize in Literature should be awarded to the English novelist John Galsworthy.
+The majority of the committee, Henrik Schück, Anders Österling and chairman Per Hallström, advocated a prize to Galsworthy, while member Hjalmar Hammarskjöld placed German writer Paul Ernst as his first proposal, Russian author Ivan Bunin (awarded in 1933) as his second proposal and Galsworthy as his third.
+Member Fredrik Böök added a separate opinion to the committee's report stating that he did not oppose Galsworthy being awarded, but preferred Paul Ernst.

+On 10 November 1932 the Swedish academy decided that the Nobel Prize in Literature should be awarded to John Galsworthy "for his distinguished art of narration which takes its highest form in The Forsyte Saga."

 Reactions

 The choice of John Galsworthy caused a group of young Swedish authors to protest against the Swedish Academy's conservatism by sending a telegram to the Russian author Maxim Gorky, expressing their regret that he had not been awarded the prize.

 Galsworthy himself did not think he deserved the award.
 "As the least worthy of the Nobel prizemen honoured today I shall have but few words to say", he wrote in his acceptance speech.